Medical Report On Child Wtih Allegation Of Human Immunodeficiency Virus (HIV) Infection The Child ap 2026

 Contact us

-Children with HIV infection often present with the common bacterial infections of childhood (eg, otitis media, sinusitis, pneumonia).
+Children with infection often present with the common bacterial infections of childhood (eg, otitis media, sinusitis, pneumonia).
 These can be more frequent and more severe than similar infections in immunologically healthy children.